The Real Origins of the “Miracle on the Han River”

 A) EDUCATIONAL EQUALITY

 In a status conscience society, Christians advocated the concept that all were equal.
 This led missionaries and Korean Christians to establish schools that educated all levels of society, not just the aristocratic “yangban” as well as women in Korea who had never really had the opportunity to be educated much in past worldviews.
+Many of the top schools in Korea were started by Christians (and this is also true in America).

 B) ECONOMIC JUSTICE